Finture/Flowee-BPMS-Docs/content/update/minor/74-to-75/jboss.md

 Whenever the instructions are to *replace* a module, make sure to delete the previous version of the module first to avoid orphan jars.

 {{< note title="Updated Wildfly Version" class="info" >}}
-The pre-built Camunda 7.5 distribution ships with Wildfly 8 and in addition with Wildfly 10, whereas 7.4 comes just with Wildfly 8.
-In particular, Camunda 7.5 is supported on Wildfly 8.2 and 10.1 such that a Wildfly update is not required when migrating from 7.4 to 7.5.
+The pre-built Flowee BPMS.5 distribution ships with Wildfly 8 and in addition with Wildfly 10, whereas 7.4 comes just with Wildfly 8.
+In particular, Flowee BPMS.5 is supported on Wildfly 8.2 and 10.1 such that a Wildfly update is not required when migrating from 7.4 to 7.5.

 See the [Wildfly migration guide](https://docs.jboss.org/author/display/CMTOOL/WildFly+8+to+10) for any Wildfly-specific migration notes and procedures.
 {{< /note >}}

-# 1. Update the Camunda 7 Modules
+# 1. Update the Flowee BPMS Modules

 Replace the following modules from the folder `$APP_SERVER_HOME/modules/` with their new versions from the folder `$APP_SERVER_DISTRIBUTION/modules/`: